lejeunerenard/hypertrace/README.md

 ### setTraceFunction(({ object, parentObject, caller }) => { ... })

-Set a global trace function that is invoked everytime `.trace()` is being called.
+Set a global trace function that is invoked every time `.trace()` is being called.

 **Important**: Tracing is only enabled for objects created after `setTraceFunction` is called.